Experiential Marketing – Because Social Media Isn’t Real

 Curated by Oxford University professor, author, and neurogastronomist Dr Charles Spence, the film series took place in Islington’s vintage cinema.

-Audience was served up various stimulating flavours and sensations – inspired by blu’s eCig flavours – in order to heighten the cinematic experience.
+The audience was served up various stimulating flavours and sensations – inspired by blu’s eCig flavours – in order to heighten the cinematic experience.

 “The majority of life’s most enjoyable experiences are truly multisensory, although the medium of cinema has remained largely unexplored until now,” said Spence.